MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 ## Add a control from the WinUI library to the custom control

-For much of the lifetime of Windows 10, UWP controls have been released as part of each OS release and corresponding releases of the Windows SDK.
-The [WinUI library](https://docs.microsoft.com/uwp/toolkits/winui/) is an alternative approach, where updated versions of the first-party controls from the Windows SDK are distributed in a NuGet package that is not tied to Windows SDK releases.
+Traditionally, UWP controls have been released as part of the Windows 10 OS and made available to developers through the Windows SDK.
+The [WinUI library](https://docs.microsoft.com/uwp/toolkits/winui/) is an alternative approach, where updated versions of the first-party UWP controls from the Windows SDK are distributed in a NuGet package that is not tied to Windows SDK releases.
 This library also includes new controls that aren't part of the Windows SDK and the default UWP platform.
 See our [WinUI library roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md) for more details.

 This section demonstrates how to add a UWP control from the WinUI library to your user control so you can host this control in your WPF app.